+35725368683

 Income requirement

-The applicant must show a secure annual income of EUR 50,000 from abroad.
+The applicant must demonstrate a secure annual income of €50,000 from abroad, after tax.

-If the applicant wishes to bring their spouse, the annual income is increased by EUR 15,000 (the spouse’s income can count towards this).
+If the applicant wishes to bring their spouse, the annual income is increased by €15,000; the spouse’s income can also be taken into account towards this amount.

-The residence permit can also cover underage or dependent children, but the income is increased by EUR 10,000 for each child.
+The residence permit can also cover underage or dependent children, but the income is increased by €10,000 for each child.

 Personal requirements